datacoves/dbt-coves/docs/commands/generate/metadata/README.md

 ## dbt-coves generate metadata

-This command will generate a `dbt-coves metadata` file from your database table(s).
+This command will generate a `dbt-coves metadata` CSV file for your database table(s).
+This can then be used to collect descriptions from stakeholders and later used as an input to other dbt-coves commands such as `dbt-coves generate sources`

-`Metadata` consists of comma-separated values in which the user can specify column(s) keys and descriptions

-It is particularly useful for providing descriptions to your YML schema files at [generate sources](../sources/README.md#metadata) or [generate properties](../properties/README.md#metadata) time.
+The`Metadata` file consists of comma-separated values in which the user can specify column(s) keys and descriptions and is particularly useful for working with stakeholders to get descriptions for dbt YML files when [generate sources](../sources/README.md#metadata) or [generate properties](../properties/README.md#metadata) is used.

 ### Arguments